top of page

 • I obtained my PhD in 2021 from the University of Hong Kong.
 I conducted the fieldwork in Singapore and Hong Kong.
 The study reveals the cultural logics of mothering practices among the educated Chinese mothers in their work-family interactions.
 I have presented the study in Symposium Women Constructing Work/Life Balance, Work and Family Researchers Network Conference, 19-21 June 2014, New York City.
 (Funded by Dr Lo Kwee Seong Education Foundation Travel and Conference Grants).

-Over the years, I have engaged in delivering tutorials for Introduction to sociology, Education and Society, Classical Social Theory, Social Policy and Decision Making, Common Core Courses: Body, Beauty & Fashion, Globalization & Migration.
+I have delivered tutorials for Introduction to Sociology, Education and Society, Classical Social Theory, Social Policy and Decision Making, Common Core Courses: Body, Beauty & Fashion, Globalization & Migration.

 • PhD